 Pale blue nails topped off with pastel pink blooms have a way of making us stop and stare a while.
 If you feel the same, you'll be glad to know this nail art design is easy to DIY.
 Start by coating your nails in the blue color of your choice (consider choosing one from our list of perfect shades of blue polish).
 Next, use a toothpick to layer pink and white dots along the base of your nail, blurring the lines to create artistic blooms.
 Finish with a few green dashes to serve as the leaves and stems, et voila.

-Here's another pressed flower manicure we can't take our eyes off of.
-What's so great about these nail art designs is that—if you have a tiny garden—you can even press your own blooms and bring them to your appointment for use.
+Here's a pressed flower manicure we can't stop looking at.
+While this one was done with polish, what's so great about these nail art designs is that—if you have a tiny garden—you can even press your own blooms and bring them to your appointment for use.
 If you decide to DIY the look, start with a base coat and place the flowers on top of it once it's tacky (but before it's dry).
 Finish with a top coat or two until the blooms are fully submerged under the top layer of polish.

 Love the idea of sunflower nails but want your mani to look more realistic?
 These negative space floral nails take the sunny flower up a notch for something that looks straight out of the garden.
 If you have the patience to try to recreate the intricate look, grab the yellow, brown, and orange polishes of your choice and start creating your blooms one stippled line at a time.
 If you'd rather sit back and relax while the masterpiece comes to life, head to the salon with this example in hand.

 Butterflies and Vines